What Appointment scheduling must handle in an Ayurvedic clinic

 The success measure is not a prettier calendar.
 It is fewer missed visits, less waiting-room confusion, better therapist utilization and clearer follow-up discipline.

-A page about appointment scheduling should not exist just because someone searched the phrase.
-It should answer whether the feature solves an operational risk, what data it needs, how it affects staff, how it connects with neighboring workflows, and what trade-offs the clinic should expect.
-That information gain is what keeps the page useful for readers and defensible for search engines.
+The real question for appointment scheduling is whether it solves an operational risk, what data it needs, how it affects staff, how it connects with neighboring workflows, and what trade-offs the clinic should expect.

 Practical questions